ibm-cloud-docs/vpc/bs_snapshots_manage.md

 Use the following steps to create cross-regional copies of snapshots from the Snapshots for VPC list or from the snapshot details page.

-Creating ross-region copy of a second-generation snapshot is available only in Sydney, Sao Paulo, Osaka, and London regions.
+Creating cross-region copy of a second-generation snapshot is available only in Sydney, Sao Paulo, Osaka, and London regions.
 {: beta}

 1. In the console, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.